Frequently Asked Questions for Undergraduate Interviews

 Our interview days help us assess your commitment and suitability for our courses and also help you decide whether our institution/course is suited to you.

-All strong applicants are invited to interview: we do not normally make offers to applicants who have not attended one of our interview days or overseas alternatives.
+All strong applicants are invited to interview: we do not normally make offers to applicants who have not attended one of our interview days or online alternatives.

 What happens on an interview day?